kodi1/LibreELEC.tv/README.md

 -j5 = 5 processes

-Lakka project build but sound is still a problem
+Lakka project builds but sound is still a problem